 Ofsted drew attention to the fact that our values permeate every aspect of our work.
-This was particularly noticeable in the ways that our pupils raised money for charity throughout the year.
+This was particularly noticeable in the ways that our pupils raised money for charity throughout the year despite the Covid-19 restrictions.
 A wide range of charities are selected by the pupils and the fundraising often involves a determined and collaborative effort to help others.
 Their willingness to involve themselves in charitable events reflects an understanding of and empathy for the diverse range of needs in our local and wider community.
-The School community raised in excess of £6,300 in this academic year.
+The school community raised in excess of £2,770 in this academic year.

 The Harvest Festival was again a wonderful example of the generosity of the Henlow community.
-Donations were presented to The Need Project, a local charity whose aim is to directly support the neediest families within our local community and we have continued to collect food throughout the year for them.
-Shoe boxes at Christmas brought similar generosity.
+Donations were presented to The Need Project, a local charity whose aim is to directly support the neediest families within our local community and we have continue to collect food throughout the year for them.